Bainbridge Island, WA

 A Unique Design Approach

 The stacks were widened since real container interiors are cramped, but the plan still reflects the original idea and is accentuated with industrial corrugated metal that will naturally rust.
-The baby grand piano will soon be moved into its custom designed spot where it will fill the air with music.
+The baby grand piano will soon be moved into its custom designed spot where it will fill the house with music.

 - Natural ventilation and daylighting